stevenkellow/wpjm-schema/README.md

 ### Changelog
 #### v 0.3
+- Re-organise plugin to have clearer structure and less repetition
 - Ping Google when sitemap updated
 - Support multiple job categories (used as Industry)
 - Fix company logo retrieval